biomejs/biome/GOVERNANCE.md

     - If a conference lasts multiple days and the member decides to attend *both* days, and the member speaks only the first day, only the expenses of the first day should be taken in consideration.
 In this example, if the member booked three nights in a hotel to attend these two days, the expense should be divided by 3  - three nights - and only expense 2 days: night before the conference, plus the night of the day the member speaks.
     - If a conference lasts one day and the member decides to make their performance longer, all the expenses afforded in the other days won't be accepted.
 Only 2 nights of accommodation are accepted.

-Expenses must be approved by at least one [lead](#lead).
-In the presence of one single lead, the lead will ask one core contributor to fact-check the honesty of expenses, and leave a comment in the Open Collective expense page.
-In case of multiple leads, the lead submitting the expense must seek the approval of at least one other lead.
+Expenses must be approved by at least one [Lead](#lead).
+In the presence of one single Lead, the Lead will ask one Core Contributor to fact-check the honesty of expenses, and leave a comment in the Open Collective expense page.
+In case of multiple leads, the Lead submitting the expense must seek the approval of at least one other Lead.

 > [!NOTE]
 > Other usage of funds has yet to be decided.